|

 White House The White House, home-office for

-is visible from outside, so just imagine all the exciting things going on
+is visible from outside, and just walking by, kids can imagine all the exciting things going on

 inside, every day, in this historic complex. |